Rewind: Pea Gravel Pathways – Oh Our Aching Backs!

 I use plain vinegar.
 I just buy it at the grocery store, that 5% solution is great for killing weeds.
 I don’t dilute or anything.
 I don’t even add salt or dishwashing soap.
 I just screw on a spray attachment to a quart bottle of vinegar and I can control the weeds as they pop their little heads up through the gravel.

 However, if I am not diligent, the weeds can get overwhelming quickly and then you have to pull in the big guns.
-I use a Hudson 66192 Yard & Garden 2 Gallon Sprayer 2 In 1.
+I use a tank garden sprayer with a shoulder strap.
 This works out to do a large area that you need to cover.
 If you spray on a hot dry day, the weeds will die out usually by the end of the day.

 Do not get the vinegar spray on the plants you want.
 It will kill them too!
 But if you are careful, this is so simple and easy to keep you weed free.
 It is best done every week.
 Or when you see a lot of weed sprouts coming up, such as after a rain.

 Back to my Pea Gravel Paths

 For my birthday, I only wanted some pea gravel and help spreading it in my garden.
 Hey, I am easy!
 So we took off for our local landscaping supply yard.
 The pea gravel is only $28.95 per cubic yard.
 We got a half yard which is about 1000 lbs of pea gravel.
 Yikes!